marcinkuzminski/rhodecode/docs/setup.rst

 When using incremental mode whoosh will check last modification date of each file and add it to reindex if newer file is available.
 Also indexing daemon checks for removed files and removes them from index.
-Sometime You might want to rebuild index from scrach, in admin pannel You can check `build from scratch` flag and in standalone daemon You can pass `full` instead on incremental to build remove previos index and build new one.
+Sometime You might want to rebuild index from scratch, in admin panel You can check `build from scratch` flag and in standalone daemon You can pass `full` instead on incremental to build remove previous index and build new one.

 Nginx virtual host example
 --------------------------